$C^*$-algebraic drawings of dendroidal sets: Draw-Dendraw adjunction and the Bridge

 Recall from subsection \ref{denModel} that the category $\dset$ admits a combinatorial model structure.

 \begin{thm} There is a combinatorial model structure on $\P(\SCu^\op)$, such that the draw-dendraw adjunction becomes a Quillen adjunction. \end{thm}

-\begin{proof} The model structure on $\P(\SCu^\op)$ that we are referring to is constructed in the Appendix \ref{App} (see Theorem \ref{DenModel}).
+\begin{proof} The model structure on $\P(\SCu^\op)$ that we are referring to is constructed in Theorem \ref{DenModel} (see the appendix in Section \ref{App}).
 The left adjoint $\draw$ sends generating cofibrations in $\dset$ to cofibrations in $\P(\SCu^\op)$ (see Proposition \ref{GenCof} below) and generating trivial cofibrations to trivial cofibrations in $\P(\SCu^\op)$ (see Remark \ref{TrivCof} below).
 Now using Lemma 2.1.20 of \cite{Hov} one concludes that the draw-dendraw adjunction is actually a Quillen adjunction. \end{proof}